Naperville Concrete Construction

 Forming & Reinforcement

 Forms are set around the pool perimeter and deck edges.
-We install rebar or wire mesh reinforcement and place expansion joints between the deck and pool coping to allow independent movement.
-Control joints are planned within the deck to manage cracking along hidden lines.
+We install rebar or wire mesh reinforcement, place the expansion joint at the coping, and plan control joints to manage cracking along hidden lines.

 Pour, Finish & Texture